 In terms of content marketing impact, most brands don’t even consider press releases to be worthy of a single blip on the radar.
-However, failing to get your favorite article writing services in on the act and optimizing this kind of content is an easy way to ship an advantage over to the competition.
+However, failing to get your best article writers in on the act and optimizing this kind of content is an easy way to ship an advantage over to the competition.

 Don’t believe it?
 Let’s spend a few minutes talking about just how necessary these formal offerings are to your digital presence, as well as how best to compose and promote this content, and you’ll be singing a different tune regarding press releases in no time.